Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "So I am told.
 You have a partner now, I hear?"

 "Yeah.
-She’s… nice.
+She’s... nice.
 Never thought I’d fall for a girl like her, or that she’d ever dig a guy like me.
 Whole lotta dirt under my fingernails, y’know?"

 "Of a very different sort than the kind under hers."